 17. Take Christmas photos

-Taking Christmas photos is another great Christmas job that’s easy to get started with.
+Taking Christmas photos is another great job that’s easy to start.

 18. Be one of Santa’s real-life helpers